xixi-cathy/regX/README.md

 Xi Xi (xix19@mails.tsinghua.edu.cn)

 # Software preparation
-Prepare Python and R environment on a Linux system.
+Prepare the Python and R (optional, only for reproducing the two examples below) environment on a Linux system.

 We use the following Python packages with python 3.10.4 under the Anaconda environment (conda 23.1.0):
 torch: 1.13.1+cu117; numpy: 1.23.4; scipy: 1.8.1; pandas: 1.4.1; scikit-learn: 1.1.3;  anndata:0.8.0; captum: 0.6.0; scanpy: 1.9.1; seaborn: 0.12.1; pyfaidx: 0.7.1; h5py: 3.7.0; verstack: 3.6.7.